Cloaking In SEO: An Ultimate Guide

 Another common cloaking practice involves creating a website primarily based on Flash or multimedia content.

-To try and increase their rankings, some site owners will hide the actual flash-based pages so that search engines only index text-based versions.
+To increase their rankings, some site owners will hide the flash-based pages so that search engines only index text-based versions.

-It can improve rankings by presenting a more user-friendly site version to visitors while hiding content that is not as relevant.
+It can improve rankings by presenting a more user-friendly site version to visitors while hiding less relevant content.

 Source: YouTube